xtensor-stack/xtensor/docs/source/developer/expression_tree.rst

 In this example, ``xoptional_function`` inherits from ``xfunction_base`` and define some additional methods, so it provides a richer API the ``xfunction``.
 However it is possible to define a function class with a different API, thus not inheriting from
 ``xfunction_base``.
-In that case, the assignment mechanics need to be customized too, this is detailed in :ref:`expression-assignment-label`.
+In that case, the assignment mechanics need to be customized too, this is detailed in :ref:`xtensor-assign-label`.